 Just like the other "Deny..." user rights, a user listed here will be denied access to logon as a batch job, even if he has been explicitly granted that right.
+This is not defined in the template.

 4.2.13 Deny logon as a service: None by default (others allowable as appropriate)